Toddler not eating – or not eating enough?

 Creating a positive eating environment

-- Make mealtimes a happy, regular and social family occasion – sit together to eat with your toddler whenever possible.
+- Make mealtimes a happy, regular and social family occasion.
+Sit together to eat with your toddler whenever you can.

 - Show your toddler how much you enjoy eating the food you’ve prepared.